The Québec maritime Blog

 - Surf scoter

-You can also observe the following species: mallards, several species of seagulls, common teals, common goldeneyes and Barrow’s goldeneyes, peregrine falcons, bald eagles, northern harriers, double-crested cormorants, several small passerines (buntings, thrashers, warblers, etc.), common and red-throated loons, snowy owls, black-crowned night-herons, brown-capped chickadees, blue jays, etc.
+You can also observe the following birds: mallards, several species of seagulls, green-winged teals, common goldeneyes and Barrow’s goldeneyes, peregrine falcons, bald eagles, northern harriers, double-crested cormorants, several species of small passerines (buntings, thrashers, warblers, etc.), common loons and red-throated loons, snowy owls, black-crowned night-herons, boreal chickadees, blue jays, etc.